dwighthubbard/micropython-redis/docs/usage.md

 resource usage by 1kb to 6kb depending on the compexity of the functinality submodule.

-For example using the redis_modular.list.List() submodule provides all of the redis server List functionality but uses 10kb to import.
+For example using the uredis_modular.list.List() submodule provides all of the redis server List functionality but uses 10kb to import.

 ## Low level access using the uredis_modular.client.Client() class